-Kyla Holas has been named to the USA softball coaching pool and will attend the December 2017 training camp.
-Due to that recent nomination, Kyla was selected by the WBSC to help develop softball in Lesotho.
-Holas will make two trips in spring of 2018 to assist the LNOC in developing their coaches and athletes in an effort to keep baseball/softball in the future Olympics.
+Kyla Holas has been named to the USA softball coaching pool and recently selected as the head coach for the U17 Junior National Team that will compete in the Pan Am Championship in Barranquilla, Colombia October 2019.
+Due to that recent nomination, Kyla was selected by the WBSC to the Coach Commission to help develop a certification program to better assist developing countries in growing the game of softball.
+As part of that program, Holas will travel to Sofia, Bulgaria in November 2019 to assist their national federation with pitching practices and most recently, Holas made her first international coaching debut to help develop softball in Lesotho.
+Holas made two trips in the spring of 2018 to assist the LNOC in developing their coaches and athletes in an effort to keep baseball/softball in the future Olympics.

 In the summer of 2017 Holas completed her first season as assistant coach for the NPF Chicago Bandits overseeing the pitchers and catchers.
 The Bandits finished the season 25-26 overall and advanced to the NPF Championship series in Baton Rouge.
 Bandit pitcher Haylie Wagner finished second in NPF wins at 11 and the pitching staff had top ten finishers in 4 of the 5 pitching categories.